arx-research/libhalo/docs/halo-command-set.md

 Where the acceptable object types are:
 * `publicKey` - the uncompressed public key corresponding to the particular key slot;
+* `compressedPublicKey` - the compressed public key corresponding to the particular key slot;
 * `publicKeyAttest` - the public key's attest signature;
 * `keySlotFlags` - status flags corresponding to the particular key slot (returned as an object);
 * `keySlotFailedAuthCtr` - failed password authentication counter of the particular key slot (returned as a number);